bailijiang/Note/English/Vocabulary/Five-Stars-Words_utf8.md

 * His lack of social life was beginning to get him down.
 * News like this soon gets round.
 * The woman was so fat that she couldn't get through the doorway.
+* What time are you getting your train?
+* Before getting aboard the airplane, the Customs Officer would go through the case thoroughly.
 * get on / get off / get out / get round / get up / get through

 <a id="put"></a>